4815 Procurement Card Analyst

 Education: A bachelor’s degree in business or a related field is required.
 An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

 Skills: Effective verbal and written communication skills are required.
 Interpersonal and customer services skills are required.
 Skills in the use of personal computers including proficiency in Microsoft Word and Excel are required.
 The ability to work with colleagues at all administrative and academic levels is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES